This is a complete guide on Noritz tankless water heater problems and error codes. Here, we are going to explore:

 How To Fix:

-For a dirty flow sensor, turn off your heater.
-Disassemble it and ensure that the sensor is dirty.
+Fix#1: Disassemble the heater and inspect the flow sensor.
 If it gets dirty, clean it and replace it in the right position.

-While identifying any loose parts, take a proper wrench and socket to tighten them.
+Fix #2: After that, identify the loose part from the heater inside.
+Take a proper wrench and socket to tighten them.
 It will save you from great damage further.

-Plus, recheck whether the water lines are secured in their place, such as—copper for copper and metal for the metal pipe.
-Don’t forget to inspect for water leaks.
+Fix #3: Double-check whether the water lines are secured in their place, such as—copper for copper and metal for the metal pipe.

-Check that the water valve is fully open, otherwise, a restricted valve can cause intolerable noise.
-Make sure the blades of the fan are dust free.
+Fix #4: Verify that the water valve is fully open.
+Otherwise, a restricted valve can cause intolerable noise.

 17. System Overloaded Issue